langchain-ai/langgraph/docs/docs/concepts/multi_agent.md

 - context grows too complex for a single agent to keep track of
 - there is a need for multiple specialization areas in the system (e.g. planner, researcher, math expert, etc.)

 To tackle these, you might consider breaking your application into multiple smaller, independent agents and composing them into a **multi-agent system**.
-These independent agents can be as simple as a prompt and an LLM call, or as complex as a [ReAct](./agentic_concepts.md#react-implementation) agent.
+These independent agents can be as simple as a prompt and an LLM call, or as complex as a [ReAct](./agentic_concepts.md#react-implementation) agent (and more!).

 The primary benefits of using multi-agent systems are: